dokku/dokku/docs/development/plugin-triggers.md

-# Plugn triggers
+# Plugin triggers

-[Plugn triggers](https://github.com/progrium/plugn) (formerly [pluginhooks](https://github.com/progrium/pluginhook)) are a good way to jack into existing dokku infrastructure.
+[Plugin triggers](https://github.com/progrium/plugn) (formerly [pluginhooks](https://github.com/progrium/pluginhook)) are a good way to jack into existing dokku infrastructure.
 You can use them to modify the output of various dokku commands or override internal configuration.

-Plugn triggers are simply scripts that are executed by the system.
+Plugin triggers are simply scripts that are executed by the system.
 You can use any language you want, so long as the script:

 - Is executable
 - Has the proper language requirements installed

-For instance, if you wanted to write a plugn trigger in PHP, you would need to have `php` installed and available on the CLI prior to plugn trigger invocation.
+For instance, if you wanted to write a plugin trigger in PHP, you would need to have `php` installed and available on the CLI prior to plugin trigger invocation.

-The following is an example for the `nginx-hostname` plugn trigger.
+The following is an example for the `nginx-hostname` plugin trigger.
 It reverses the hostname that is provided to nginx during deploys.
-If you created an executable file named `nginx-hostname` with the following code in your plugn trigger, it would be invoked by dokku during the normal app deployment process:
+If you created an executable file named `nginx-hostname` with the following code in your plugin trigger, it would be invoked by dokku during the normal app deployment process:

 ```shell
 #!/usr/bin/env bash